matteius/ingenic-t31-zrt-kernel-4.4.94/Documentation/filesystems/fscrypt.rst

 - Unencrypted files, or files encrypted with a different encryption policy (i.e. different key, modes, or flags), cannot be renamed or linked into an encrypted directory; see `Encryption policy enforcement`_.
-Attempts to do so will fail with EPERM.
+Attempts to do so will fail with EXDEV.
 However, encrypted files can be renamed within an encrypted directory, or into an unencrypted directory.

+  Note: "moving" an unencrypted file into an encrypted directory, e.g. with the `mv` program, is implemented in userspace by a copy followed by a delete.
+Be aware that the original unencrypted data may remain recoverable from free space on the disk; prefer to keep all files encrypted from the very beginning.
+The `shred` program may be used to overwrite the source files but isn't guaranteed to be effective on all filesystems and storage devices.

 - Direct I/O is not supported on encrypted files.
 Attempts to use direct I/O on such files will fall back to buffered I/O.